ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/red-dev-sig-verify-tutorial/README.md

 3. Elliptic Curve library, which can be installed with `npm install elliptic`
 4. Ethers.js library, which can be installed with `npm install ethers`

-## Steps that need to be performed in the webapp
+## Steps that Need to Be Performed in the Webapp

 To verify the signature and retrieve the signer X-Chain address, you first need to extract cryptographic data from the message and signature in your webapp,